PluralFusion/PolicyComposer/docs/UserGuide.md

 Once the script finishes, your generated documents will be available directly in the project folder:
 -   Processed Markdown files are in the `md/` directory.
 -   Generated PDF files are in the `pdf/` directory.
+-   Processed Markdown files are in the `output/md/` directory.
+-   Generated PDF files are in the `output/pdf/` directory.
+-   Generated ODT files (for word processors) are in the `output/odt/` directory.

 ---